bsmith/HashLisp/docs/spec/cmdline.md

 Arguments provided after `--` or after arguments parsed by the _HashLisp_ implementation are provided to the program when it is evaluated.

-If no arguments are provided, the empty list (`nil`) is pass to the program when it is evaluated.
+If no arguments are provided, the empty list (`nil`) is passed to the program when it is evaluated.

 ## Reading a _HashLisp_ program